- Career Exploration

 - Note: If the deadline falls on a weekend, applications are due the next business day no later than 5:00 p.m.

 - Result in a product (e.g., an analytical paper) that is evaluated as acceptable by the Faculty Internship Advisor

 - Internship credit cannot be used to satisfy Communication and Media electives in the major plan

 - Internship credits may only be used to fulfill general bachelor’s degree requirements

 - No more than three credits can be earned in a single academic term, and no more than six credits total can be received through any combination of internships (Comm 321)

 - The amount of credit awarded will be based on the number of hours spent in the internship experience and the academic merit of the experience

 - No retroactive credit will be granted for internships

-- Students who are not declared Communication Studies majors or who have not finished the Communication Studies prerequisite courses with a 2.7 prerequisite grade point average or higher are not eligible to receive credit through Comm 321
+- Students who are not declared Communication and Media majors or who have not finished the Communication and Media prerequisite courses with a 2.7 prerequisite grade point average or higher are not eligible to receive credit through Comm 321

 For additional information please refer to the COMM 321: Undergraduate Internship Policies and Procedures.
 Applications for Comm 321 are available in the department office.